Must-have tips to crush your holiday photo content

 Slow (eliminate) your role

 Whole, in-season fruit is such a visually appealing styling prop.
 I really can't think of anything that captures the vibe of the season better.
-To prevent whole fruit from rolling, slice off the bottom so it lays flat.
+To prevent whole fruit (like these pretty poms) from rolling, slice off the bottom so it lays flat.
 Wedding rings or other un-sliceable items rolling?
 Use a piece of sticky tack (yep, that blue putty stuff from 2nd grade) to hold them in place.

 Plate on a diag